mprsic/performa365docs/docs/general/product_updates.rst

 **Improved:**

-* A banner is placed on the course tile in the catalog to indicate if learners are issued a certificate upon completing that course.
+* A banner is placed on the course tile in the catalog to indicate that learners will be issued a certificate upon completing that course.
 * New graphic elements have been added to course document page.